-In choosing amongst this portfolio of possible policy actions, a number of criteria can be suggested as relevant in assessing their merits.
+In choosing amongst this portfolio of possible policy actions, a number of criteria are relevant.
 First, and perhaps foremost, is the effectiveness of the action in resolving the underlying problem(s).
-In this regard, determining whether the fundamental issue is one of default risk or of liquidity disruption is important, and there have been divergent views on this (Eisenbeis, 2009).
-Second, because most of these actions involve potential wealth transfers (between taxpayers and stakeholders of the financial institutions, with the direction depending on the prices involved in the transactions), an analysis of the desirability and fairness of those transfers is required.5 Third, some actions may be politically more palatable or feasible than others (perhaps because their cost to the taxpayer may be less obvious - such as is the case with government guarantees of bank borrowings where governments receive income from guarantee fees but incur a contingent liability).
+In this regard, determining whether the fundamental issue is one of default risk or of liquidity disruption is important, and there have been divergent views on this.
+Second, because most of these actions involve potential wealth transfers (between taxpayers and stakeholders of the financial institutions, with the direction depending on the prices involved in the transactions), an analysis of the desirability and fairness of those transfers is required.5 Third, some actions may be politically more palatable or feasible than others (perhaps because their cost to the taxpayer may be less obvious).
 Fourth, what conditions (implicit fees in addition to explicit fees) should be imposed on institutions receiving assistance from these actions.
 (Examples include undertakings to lend, developing beneficial work-out arrangements for particular borrowers such as sub-prime mortgagees, restrictions on dividend policy, restrictions on executive remuneration, voting rights).